fivetran/dbt_servicenow/models/docs.md

 {% enddocs %}

 {% docs on_hold_reason %}
-The reason or rationale for placing the issue or incident on hold.
+The reason or rationale for placing the associated record on hold.
 {% enddocs %}

 {% docs change_task_on_hold_reason %}